Call option and Put option

-Rather than buying or selling financial assets such as stocks,ETFs, futures, currencies (FOREX), regulated instruments or CFDs, with options you simply trade contracts.
+Rather than buying (Call option) or selling financial assets such as stocks,ETFs, futures, currencies (FOREX), regulated instruments or CFDs, with options you simply trade contracts.

 Vanilla options on foreign exchange market can be used to mitigate currency risk through currency hedging strategies.

 For the sake of clarity, the CONTRACT is the OPTION while the ASSET that the contract refers to is called the UNDERLYING ASSET, making an option a derivative instrument.

 In finance, an option represent a particular type of contract that gives the holder the right, but not the obligation, to buy or sell the underlying asset at a specific price (called the “strike price”) and at a specific date (European options) or before a pre-set date (American options).

 Like insurance contracts, the purchase of an option comes at a cost, called a “premium”.

 A Call option is a derivative instrument through which the buyer gains the right, but not the obligation, to purchase a determined underlying asset at a given strike price.
 In order to acquire this right, the buyer pays a sum called the premium.